 Regulation 174 of the Human Medicines Regulations 2012 allows the MHRA (the licensing authority) to permit a temporary authorisation for the supply of an unlicensed medicinal product for use in response to specific types of public health threat.
 This includes the suspected or confirmed spread of pathogenic agents, toxins, chemical agents or nuclear radiation.

 - be satisfied that there is sufficient evidence or experience of using the medicine to demonstrate its safety and efficacy

 - take responsibility for prescribing the medicine and for overseeing the patient’s care, monitoring and any follow up treatment, or make sure that arrangements are in place for another suitable doctor to do so

 - make a clear, accurate and legible record of all medicines prescribed and, where you are not following common practice, your reasons for prescribing an unlicensed medicine.

 Information for patients about the licence for their medicines

 Some medicines are routinely used outside the terms of their licence, for example in treating children.
 In emergencies or where there is no realistic alternative treatment and such information is likely to cause distress, it may not be practical or necessary to draw attention to the licence.
-In other cases, where prescribing unlicensed medicines is supported by authoritative clinical guidance, it may be sufficient to describe in general terms why the medicine is not licensed for the proposed use or patient population.24 You must always answer questions from patients (or their parents or carers) about medicines fully and honestly.
+In other cases, where prescribing unlicensed medicines is supported by authoritative clinical guidance, it may be sufficient to describe in general terms why the medicine is not licensed for the proposed use or patient population.31 You must always answer questions from patients, or their parents or carers, about medicines fully and honestly.

-If you intend to prescribe unlicensed medicines where that is not routine or if there are suitably licensed alternatives available, you should explain this to the patient, and your reasons for doing so.
+If you intend to prescribe unlicensed medicines where it’s not routine or if there are suitably licensed alternatives available, you should explain this to the patient, and give your reasons for doing so.